Randactyl/AdvancedFilters/extrafilters/README.md

 5. Submit
 Remember to include all readme and disclaimer information required by ZOS.

-Your addon manifest must look similar to the following (example from Item Saver Filters):
+Your addon manifest must look similar to the following:

-    ## Title: Advanced Filters - Item Saver Filters
+    ## Title: Advanced Filters - My Plugin Filters
     ## Author: Randactyl
     ## Version: 1.0
     ## APIVersion: 100009
-    ## DependsOn: AdvancedFilters ItemSaver
+    ## DependsOn: AdvancedFilters Dependency1 Dependency2

     AF_ItemSaverFilters.lua

 Your title should retain the leading "Advanced Filters - " in order to keep things organized in the game's addon menu.
-If your addon depends on any other addon for functionality, you must include the addon name in the DependsOn line.
+If your addon depends on any other addon for functionality, you must include the addon name in the DependsOn line; each entry separated by a single space.
 AdvancedFilters must always be included in DependsOn.